Pressman Academy at Temple Beth Am

 In many ways, the three spatial types offer students with different learning styles the spatial setting that works best for them.

-Many of these spaces intermingle but are mainly divided into a series of neighborhoods that revolve around giving each grade level an identity and provide teachers with the opportunity for team teaching.
+Many of these spaces intermingle but are conceptually divided into a series of neighborhoods that revolve around giving each grade level an identity and provide teachers with the opportunity for team teaching.
 Each grade has 3 teachers, 2 classrooms, 1 teacher workroom, and one cave.
-No one classroom is assigned to one teacher, instead the teachers share the classrooms, work rooms and caves this encourages both interaction between the students as well as the teachers creating an optimal co-teaching environment.
-Each pair of classrooms for the grades is separated by a moveable partition allowing for the two classrooms to open up into one large classroom.
+No one classroom is assigned to one teacher, instead the teachers share the classrooms, work rooms and caves this encourages both interaction between the students as well as the teachers which creates an optimal co-teaching environment.
+Each pair of classrooms for the grades is separated by a moveable partition allowing for the two classrooms to open up and act as one large classroom.

 The resulting school design is not the typical double-loaded corridor layout but a more flexible and open plan which immediately allows visitors to understand an alternative learning model is in play.
 This is emphasized with changing displays of student work and planning in process helping to reflect the current activities in the school on the walls of the school.